 Note that illegal aliens may be able to get a "provisional unlawful presence waiver" to allow them to sit for a visa interview in their home country.
 See our article on provisional unlawful presence waivers.

-The US visa interview process depends where the visa applicant lives, and what visa the applicant is petitioning for.
+The US visa interview process depends on where the visa applicant lives, and what visa the applicant is petitioning for.
 In general, visa applicants have their interviews in their home country at their local U.S. embassy or consulate.
 Prior to the interview, applicants will receive a notice by mail with location information of where to go.
 See the official list of U.S. embassies around the world.

 Visa applicants should note that it is vital they arrive on time, especially since there may be a wait to enter the consulate or embassy.
 Failing to show for a scheduled interview on time may negatively impact the applicant's visa eligibility.